jerr0328/jerr0328.github.io/index.md

 ## Work Experience

-### [Architrave](https://www.architrave.de/en/) - Python Developer (Nov 2018 - Present)
+### [Architrave](https://www.architrave.de/en/) - Software Developer (Nov 2018 - Present)

-In November 2018, I started at Architrave GmbH in Berlin as a Python Developer in a small team.
+In November 2018, I started at Architrave GmbH in Berlin as a Python Software Developer in a small team.
+I mainly work with Python 3 using Celery, with deployments using Docker and Kubernetes.
+In addition, I set up the CI system (Infrabox) on our Kubernetes infrastructure.

 ### [Planet Labs Germany](https://www.planet.com) - Squad Lead, Senior Software Engineer (Sep 2014 - Oct 2018)